douggal/advent-of-code-2022/README.md

 ### Day 7

-No go.
 Couldn't solve this one in same day.
+The idea worked, but it was buggy and not easy to find problems.

 I modelled the folder structure as a dictionary of paths, one entry for each folder/directory and each entry contains the sum of file sizes